 (b) visit and browse Coulter Legal’s website;

-(d) contact Coulter Legal by email, telephone or facsimile.
+(d) contact Coulter Legal by email, telephone or facsimile; or

 Coulter Legal may collect Personal Information from a third party where:

-(a) the third party is Coulter Legal’s Related Bodies Corporate (as defined in the Corporations Act 2001 (Cth)), business partners, employees, contractors, credit reporting bodies, or your representatives; or
+(a) the third party is, for example, Coulter Legal’s Related Bodies Corporate (as defined in the Corporations Act 2001 (Cth)), business partners, employees, contractors, credit reporting bodies, service providers, or your representatives; or

 (b) you have consented to the collection of the information; or